-Some respiratory illnesses, such as the seasonal flu (influenza), put children at risk of serious health complications.
-Each year, the flu causes millions of illnesses, thousands of hospitalizations, and some deaths in children.
+Some respiratory illnesses, such as the seasonal flu, put children at risk of serious health complications.

 COVID-19, the disease caused by the novel coronavirus SARS-CoV-2, has spread worldwide.
-It has caused millions of illnesses and hundreds of thousands of deaths.
+It has caused hundreds of millions of illnesses and millions of deaths.

 Never Miss a Beat!

 What Are the Symptoms of COVID-19 in Children?